 - Children under six are free, and you will want to keep a close eye on them.

-- If you are disembarking a Princess Cruise in Vancouver, you can bundle the Capilano Suspension Bridge, Stanley Park and a City Tour into an excursion run by the ship.
+We disembarked a Princess Cruise in Vancouver, and they offered a bundle that included Capilano Suspension Bridge, Stanley Park and a City Tour into an excursion that ended at the airport.